 Regardless of his opinion, it doesn't stop him from booking speaking engagements at real estate investment conferences to talk about the fiscal cliff, the dollar's collapse, and government debt.

-Schiff goes on to say that, “Brokers try to con you into thinking you’re throwing away money if you rent.
-You’re not throwing away money because you get a place to live out of it.”
+Schiff says, “Brokers try to con you into thinking you're throwing away money if you rent.
+You're not throwing away money because you get a place to live out of it.”

 By 2009, Euro Pacific Capital was managing $1.5 billion for nearly 15,000 clients.

 Mutual funds charge fees on the capital invested, usually around 1.5% annually.
 Schiff's income comes from the profit and the salary he earns from his firm.
 For example, between 2008 and 2010, he earned $17 million as his salary from the firm and reported dividends, interest, and capital gains between $1.4 million and $6.34 million.

 Further, the profits from the sale of his books on economics and other media products.
 Given that his book ‘Crash Proof 2.0: How to Profit from the Economic Collapse’ was on the New York Times best-sellers list, it is likely he could have sold around 20,000 books in a week.
 According to standard contract royalties, at about $15 per book, that would earn him around 40k in one week.
 You can see how this can add up.

 Schiff keeps himself in the zeitgeist and maintains his celebrity through social media, his podcast, “The Peter Schiff Show,” and other media appearances.
 He's a true master at his marketing.
 Schiff's sometimes controversial and inflammatory statements, such as “All bitcoin is the latest iteration of fool’s gold and anybody buying it is ultimately a fool,” make headlines and draw in readers, viewers, and clicks.